Self-evaluation tips & examples for your next performance review [with infographic]

 If you’re anxious about your self-assessment and performance review, this feeling may not immediately go away after your development talk with your manager.
 For many, negative self-talk and rumination kick in after the process — but this is not the way to go about change.

 You might have come across Simon Sinek’s “Golden Circle.”
 This framework suggests that organizations must know their purpose (the “why”) before exploring “how” they aim to achieve the “what” (products or services).
 Focusing on the “why” is a tried-and-tested path to successful entrepreneurship.
 But when approaching our performance reviews, we’re looking to first focus on the “what.”

 Consider this situation: a new position opens at your company, which could be your chance to get promoted and take on more responsibility.
 However, you don’t voice your wants and expect your manager to promote you if they think you have sufficient skills.
 In the end, a new person gets hired for the position.
 As you discuss your 360° review, you and your manager determine that you would be ready to take on more responsibilities, but the position is no longer available.

 As argued, practicing self-awareness is essential, and unearthing why we have certain behaviors is important for change.
-However, focusing on “why” questions at this time (“Why didn’t my manager see my skills before?” or “Why didn’t I believe in myself?”) might make you blame yourself and doubt your potential even more.
+However, focusing on “why” questions at this time (“why didn’t my manager see my skills before?” or “why didn’t I believe in myself?”) might make you blame yourself and doubt your potential even more.
 It will bring no resolution.
-What you need is to pave the way for the next steps in your career.
+What you need is to pave the way for the next steps in your career path.